 Including movements that strengthen muscles

--Exercises that strengthen the core.
+Exercises that strengthen the core muscles.
 To find out about core strengthening that is safe for back pain, book your free consultation call: https://beneyoga.co.uk/book-a-free-consultation-call/.

 Increased awareness

-In yoga therapy, and yoga in general, practitioners have to listen to their own body.
+In yoga therapy, and yoga in general, practitioners are taught to listen to their own body.
 This is important for an area in which specialists sometimes give contradictory advice.
 While doing your yoga therapy practices at home, it will become clear which movements are beneficial.
-You can then apply this increased awareness to yoga as well as physiotherapy or pilates.
+You can then apply this increased awareness to yoga as well as physiotherapy, pilates or in your daily life.

 Conclusion